Top results

 Do you think teaching is an art or a science?

-The model of best practice in the classroom is moving away from the so-called child-centred philosophy of discovery learning, towards more ‘evidence-informed’ empirical methods such as retrieval practice, spaced learning and cognitive load theory.
+The model of best practice in the classroom is moving away from the so-called child-centred philosophy of discovery learning.
+Instead, it’s moving towards more ‘evidence-informed’ empirical methods.
+This includes retrieval practice, spaced learning and cognitive load theory.

-The endorsement of this shift by Ofsted’s new inspection framework cements the change.
+The endorsement of this shift by Ofsted’s inspection framework cemented the change.

-Like washing powder and shampoo, this kind of education is said to be scientifically proven to deliver dramatic results.
+Like washing powder and shampoo, researchers say this kind of education is scientifically proven to deliver dramatic results.

 A grave delusion